igregson/sp-sass/README.md

 ## Usage

 - Clone repo, rename `sp-sass` to fit your liking (perhaps to `sass` or `styles`)
 - All files are imported into `main.scss`.
-Rename this if you'd like.
+Rename this if you'd like
-- Compile (using [autoprefixer](https://github.com/postcss/autoprefixer)) and enjoy.
+- Compile (using [autoprefixer](https://github.com/postcss/autoprefixer)) and enjoy

 ## Notes

-- I prefer .sass syntax
-- `@import` directives haven't been working with Gulp sass (which I often use), so relevant files are in .scss
-- Use with Libsass or Ruby Sass
+- Works with Libsass or Ruby Sass
+- I prefer `.sass` syntax but some files are in `.scss` as a workaround to issues I've experienced with some compilers
-- The syntax skins are for Highlight.js.
-Comment/uncomment to toggle
+- Syntax files are for [Highlight.js](https://highlightjs.org/) - comment/uncomment to toggle
-- However you compile, use autoprefixer.
+- However you compile, it's important to use Autoprefixer ([Prepos](https://prepros.io/) is a free compiler GUI with autoprefixer support)
-- Refactors that can hopefully be considered improvements to happen frequently